 Road widening at Chalkers Corner

-It is unacceptable that plans to widen the road at Chalkers Corner means that residents of Chertsey Court will have dozens of mature trees removed and busy traffic lanes brought even closer to their homes.
+Plans to widen the road at Chalkers Corner means that residents of Chertsey Court will have dozens of mature trees removed and busy traffic lanes brought even closer to their homes.
 Residents have not been consulted and Richmond Housing Partnership has not informed them of the plans and their impact.
 Traffic problems created by the development must not be passed on to other residents in the area.

 I hope you will take these concerns into account and insist that the developers and relevant public authorities take action to ensure that the development benefits the community for many years to come.